 1. Abstinence is presented as a means of justification.
 Girls are taught to keep themselves “pure” because in doing so they show themselves righteous before God.
 Speaking from a Reformed perspective, the only thing that justifies us before God is grace.
 Justification is God’s purview.
 We can’t earn grace by what we do or don’t do.

 We communicate to these girls that if they give it up before marriage, they are somehow ruined or spoiled.
-Should a person slip up and find themselves outside of the will of God, they need to know they are not ruined.
+Should a person slip up and find themselves outside of the will of God, they need to know they are not ruined, that being said we are not saying that you should start watching porn like some do using the Unlimited fast streaming in HD, only at TUBEV website but certain acts like sex between a man and a woman are perfectly natural depending upon the circumstances.
 God’s grace and love covers them.
 I think the church is so afraid of their youth making poor decisions that they go to great lengths to keep them away from certain behaviors and attitudes.
 But they (and we) cannot afford to live without grace.
 We will all fall short.
 Of course, that’s not an excuse to do whatever we want, but we need to remember that we can never “ruin” ourselves so badly that we’re out of God’s redemptive reach.
 And if we somehow could, then that means God is not omnipotent, Christ is powerless, and there is no reason for us to believe.
 Abstinence that is done out of a desire to be justified has missed the mark.
 Abstinence should be practiced as an expression of faith.

 2. There’s an inordinate emphasis on sex life.
 In exercise circles, there’s a saying: Friends don’t let friends skip leg day.
 Otherwise, your upper body is ripped and strong, while you’re lower body is scrawny and weak.
 Putting this much emphasis on sex is like spiritually skipping “leg day.”